11/12/2024

 speaker

 Thank you.
-If you would like to ask a question, please press star followed by one on your telephone keypad.
-If you would like to withdraw your question, please press star followed by two.
-When preparing to ask a question, please ensure your device is unmuted locally.
-The first question comes from Matt Somerville with DA Davidson.
+If you would like to ask a question, please press star followed by 1 on your telephone keypad.
+If you would like to withdraw your question, please press star followed by 2.
+When preparing to ask your question, please ensure your device is unmuted locally.
+First question comes from Matt Somerville with DA Davidson.
 Your line is open.
 Please go ahead.

 speaker

 Hey there.
 You've got Canyon Hayes on for Matt Somerville today.
 Thanks for taking the questions.
-So I kind of wanted to start initially in the equipment sales.
-If we could maybe get a little bit more color on product lines, geographies, sort of where the weakness is stemming from, if it's broad based and maybe how that has changed since we talked the last three months ago.
+I kind of wanted to start initially in the equipment sales.
+If we could maybe get a little bit more color on product lines, geographies, sort of where the weakness is stemming from, if it's broad-based, and maybe how that has changed since we talked the last three months ago.
+Thanks.

 speaker

-Thanks.
-Hey Canyon.
+Hey, Canyon.
 It's Tony.
 I don't know that much has changed relative to geography in terms of impact.
-You know, if we look at our construction business, Michigan and Florida are the two larger geographies just relative to the others.
-And I would just say that the downturn or the deterioration in equipment sales was more acute than of course we expected and what trend was as we saw in Q2.
-But it would be both of those regions that were, that drove up the majority of the year over year variance.
-Okay.
-Thank you.
-And it would be, I would say too, it would be more the heavy equipment lines versus maybe some of the smaller compact product categories just to answer your question.
+You know, if we look at our construction business, Michigan and Florida are the two larger geographies, just relative to the others.
+And I would just say that the downturn or the deterioration in equipment sales was more acute than, of course, we expected and what trend was, as we saw in Q2.
+But it would be both of those regions that drove the majority of the year-over-year variance.
+Okay, thank you.
+And it would be, I would say, too, it would be more the heavy equipment lines versus maybe some of the smaller compact product categories, just to answer your question.

 speaker

-Yeah.
-Great.
+Yeah, great.
 Appreciate it.
-When we think about ALTA returning back to kind of targeted leverage ranges, should we think about an increase in the denominator or EBITDA or would there be an increase in the amount of cash that could be pulled from the sleep?
-I mean, I think there could be kind of a larger decrease in the amount of actual sort of down the balance sheet.
-And kind of to that question, how much more cash do you think could be pulled from the sleep?
-And is there an ability to do M&A that's kind of accretive to the leverage profile of these kind of market valuations?
+When we think about ALTA returning back to kind of targeted leverage ranges, should we think about an increase in the denominator or EBITDA, or would there be kind of a larger decrease in the amount of actual sort of down the balance sheet.
+And kind of to that question, how much more cash do you think could be pulled from the fleet?
+And is there an ability to do M&A that's kind of a creative to the leverage profile at these kind of market valuations?

 speaker

 Thanks.
-I think we're taking those in reverse.
-I do think that we can do a creative M&A getting like we've done historically here this time last year when we did the ALT deal.
-I think we can do a creative M&A even at these current kind of trading prices for ALTA.
-Whether not they're leverage accretive or not, I guess I would answer the same way.
+I think to be taking those in reverse, I do think that we can do a creative M&A getting like we've done historically here this time last year when we did the alt deal.
+I think we can do accretive M&A even at these current kind of trading prices for ALTA.
+Whether or not they're leverage accretive or not, I guess I would answer the same way.
 Given where our leverage profile is, seller's sort of willingness maybe to take some equity, I think we can be accretive to do M&A that way.
 So I don't think anything changes there.
-Your comment or your question on numerator, denominator, I think what we said that we would be able to do or be focused on at the end of Q2 was reducing the fleet and then use the equipment somewhere between 30 and 50 million dollars.
+Your comments or your question on numerator, denominator, I think we, you know, what we said that we would be able to do or be focused on at the end of Q2 was reducing the fleet and then use the equipment somewhere between 30 and $50 million.
 We've got to 18 in the quarter here.
-I would expect this to stay on pace there.
-We are actively continue to sort of pare back the fleet to try to hit our numerator and denominator metrics when it comes to financial utilization.
-Where we want to be trading in the mid 30s on that metric.
-So we'll be focused on the denominator.
-Certainly at some point Canyon, as we talked about in kind of our target financial profile, we need the numerator to participate here in getting leverage kind of back in line.
+You know, I would expect us to stay on pace there.
+We are actively continue to sort of pare back the fleet. to try to hit our numerator and denominator metrics when it comes to financial utilization, you know, where we want to be trading in the mid-30s on that metric.
+And so we'll be focused on the denominator.
+Certainly at some point, Canyon, as we talked about in kind of our target financial profile, we need the numerator to participate here in getting leverage kind of back in line.
 So it's a combination of both.
 And I wouldn't pick one or the other, but we're focused on both.

 speaker